The total number of cases in the GLP-1 MDL grew to 1,443.

 Active case

-The Ozempic MDL is known as IN RE: Glucagon-like Peptide-1 Receptor Agonists (GLP-1 RAs) Products Liability Litigation, MDL #3094.
-MDL is a court procedure used to streamline multiple individual cases with some common defendants and facts into one docket.
-This can help the court move the cases more quickly.
+The Ozempic MDL is titled In re: Glucagon-like Peptide-1 Receptor Agonists (GLP-1 RAs) Products Liability Litigation, MDL No. 3094.
+MDL is a court procedure used to streamline multiple individual cases with common defendants and facts into one docket for pretrial purposes.
+This can help the court be more efficient.
+The captioned name doesn’t have Ozempic in it because the MDL encompasses several drugs approved for the treatment of diabetes and weight management, including Ozempic, that are medically classed as glucagon-like peptide-1 receptor agonists (GLP-1 RAs).

 The Ozempic MDL was established in February 2024 in the Eastern District of Pennsylvania.
 U.S. District Judge Karen Marston is the presiding judge.
-As of October 1, 2024, there were 1,090 pending actions in the MDL.
+As of February 3, 2025, there were 1,443 pending actions in the MDL.

 The lawsuits are against drug manufacturers Novo Nordisk and Eli Lilly.
 Novo Nordisk is the maker of Ozempic, Wegovy and Rybelsus.
 Eli Lilly manufactures Mounjaro and Trulicity.